 Regarding addressing this issue in the future, new products have either been launched, or are in development.
 For example, a rapidly dissolving buprenorphine preparation has just been launched in the UK, and an injectable buprenorphine depo preparation is in development.
 Trends in drug abuse in prisons are subject to rapid change according to availability of a particular drug.
 For example, there is increasing anecdotal UK evidence of a move away from prescription opioid abuse to prescription analgesic abuse, with the drugs pregabalin and gabapentin being implicated.
 Our research highlights the need for healthcare and discipline staff to work together to develop systems to minimise the risk of prescribed medication.

-Access full paper here:
+You can access the full paper here: